Ropes & Gray Advises Pfizer in Asset Transaction with Allogene Therapeutics

 Allogene is a Two River portfolio company formed from an investment consortium that includes TPG, Vida Ventures, BellCo Capital, and the University of California Office of the Chief Investment Officer and Pfizer, among others.
 Pfizer will continue to participate financially in the CAR T portfolio’s development through a 25 percent ownership stake in Allogene.

-The Ropes & Gray team was led by securities & public companies associate Tara Fisher and partner Paul Kinsella and included life sciences counsel Amanda Austin, IP transactions partner Mark Bellomy, and life sciences associate Bradford Flint (all of Boston).
+The Ropes & Gray team was led by securities & public companies associate Tara Fisher and partner Paul Kinsella and included life sciences counsel Amanda Austin and life sciences associate Bradford Flint (all of Boston).